ecrseer/YTime2/README.md

-# Web app que compartilha links do youtube no tempo certo
+# Cleaner version of an web app that shares youtube links

 Web app que compartilha links do youtube no tempo certo